wcordeiro/Data-Representation-and-Querying/final-project/README.md

 `http://galwaycitybeaches.com/beaches/all`

-In this case, using "all" after ".../beaches/" will return an array of all the parks, in JSON format.
+In this case, using "all" after ".../beaches/" will return an array of all the beaches, in JSON format.
 The XML version can be obtain using `http://galwaycitybeaches.com/beaches/all/xml`

 **JSON Example:**